dzulfiqarfr/jakpost-graphics/2021/2021-05-23-indonesia-remains-java-centric/README.md

 # Overview

-This project seeks to describe the relationship between economic development and population concentration in Java between 1971 and 2020.
-You can read the article on [this link](https://www.thejakartapost.com/news/2021/05/23/indonesia-remains-java-centric-despite-jokowis-infrastructure-campaign.html).
+This project seeks to describe the concentration of population and economic development in Java between 1971 and 2020.
+You can read the story on [this link](https://www.thejakartapost.com/news/2021/05/23/indonesia-remains-java-centric-despite-jokowis-infrastructure-campaign.html).

 # Data